-ARPA-E may select applications for funding and make awards without pre-selection meetings and site visits.
+ARPA-E may select applications for award negotiations and make awards without pre-selection meetings and site visits.
 Participation in a pre-selection meeting or site visit with ARPA-E does not signify that Applicants have been selected for award negotiations.

-5. SELECTION FOR AWARD NEGOTIATIONS
+6. SELECTION FOR AWARD NEGOTIATIONS